ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ImageReward**](https://github.com/ZaneA/ComfyUI-ImageReward): NODES: ImageRewardLoader, ImageRewardScore
 - [**Prompt Info**](https://github.com/chrisgoringe/cg-prompt-info): Prompt Info
 - [**ComfyUI_MSSpeech_TTS**](https://github.com/chflame163/ComfyUI_MSSpeech_TTS): A text-to-speech plugin used under ComfyUI.
 It utilizes the Microsoft Speech TTS interface to convert text content into MP3 format audio files.
+- [**Flex.1 tools**](https://github.com/ostris/ComfyUI-FlexTools): Some tools to help with [a/Flex.1-alpha](https://huggingface.co/ostris/Flex.1-alpha) inference on Comfy UI.
 - [**ComfyUI-NegiTools**](https://github.com/natto-maki/ComfyUI-NegiTools): Nodes:OpenAI DALLe3, OpenAI Translate to English, String Function, Seed Generator
 - [**ComfyUI-APGScaling**](https://github.com/logtd/ComfyUI-APGScaling): ComfyUI nodes to use [a/APG scaling](https://huggingface.co/papers/2410.02416) for CFG, allowing for better image quality with higher CFG.
 - [**for comfyui image proprocessor**](https://github.com/TTPlanetPig/Comfyui_TTP_CN_Preprocessor): Adapt for Hunyuan now
 - [**ComfyUI-Merlin: Magic Photo Prompter**](https://github.com/Xclbr7/ComfyUI-Merlin): ComfyUI-Merlin is a custom node extension for ComfyUI, introducing the Magic Photo Prompter.
 This powerful tool enhances your prompt engineering process by allowing users to easily construct detailed, high-quality prompts for photo-realistic image generation.
 - [**ComfyUI-FLUX-BFL-API**](https://github.com/gelasdev/ComfyUI-FLUX-BFL-API): Custom nodes for integrating Flux models with the BFL API.
+- [**ComfyUI-PixydustQuantizer**](https://github.com/sousakujikken/ComfyUI-PixydustQuantizer): Pixydust Quantizer is a custom node extension for ComfyUI that allows for the simplified recreation of tile patterns used in 1990s 16-color PC graphics, offering advanced color quantization and palette optimization features.Additionally, it includes a CRT-like effect node that mimics the phosphor glow and slight color bleeding of old CRT displays, adding a nostalgic aesthetic.With version 2.0.0, it now supports batch image processing, enabling efficient handling of video frames and image sequences.
 - [**Comfyui-Deepseek**](https://github.com/yichengup/Comfyui-Deepseek): About DeepSeek Chat API
+- [**ComfyUI-HunyuanVideoImagesGuider**](https://github.com/benjiyaya/ComfyUI-HunyuanVideoImagesGuider): A specialized node for ComfyUI that enable advanced motion and animation capabilities for image as guider for video processing In Hunyuan Video.
 - [**ComfyUI-Coziness**](https://github.com/skfoo/ComfyUI-Coziness): Nodes:MultiLora Loader, Lora Text Extractor.
 Provides a node for assisting in loading loras through text.
 - [**Ostris Nodes ComfyUI**](https://github.com/ostris/ostris_nodes_comfyui): This is a collection of custom nodes for ComfyUI that I made for some QOL.
 I will be adding much more advanced ones in the future once I get more familiar with the API.
 - [**ComfyUI_GradientDeepShrink**](https://github.com/kinfolk0117/ComfyUI_GradientDeepShrink): Nodes:GradientPatchModelAddDownscale (Kohya Deep Shrink).
 - [**Gridswapper**](https://github.com/kinfolk0117/ComfyUI_GridSwapper): Gridswapper takes a batch of latents and spreads them over the necessary amount of grids.
 It then automatically shuffles the images in the grids for each step.
 So, a batch of 12 latents for a 2x2 grid will generate 3 grid images in each step.
 It will then shuffle around the images for the next step.
 This makes it possible for all images to influence the others during the denoising process.
 This approach works well for generating 2-4 grids.
 - [**ComfyUI - Mask Bounding Box**](https://github.com/mikkel/comfyui-mask-boundingbox): The ComfyUI Mask Bounding Box Plugin provides functionalities for selecting a specific size mask from an image.
 Can be combined with ClipSEG to replace any aspect of an SDXL image with an SD1.5 output.
 - [**ComfyUI-I2VGEN-XL**](https://github.com/chaojie/ComfyUI-I2VGEN-XL): This is an implementation of [a/i2vgen-xl](https://github.com/ali-vilab/i2vgen-xl)
+- [**ComfyUI-WildPromptor**](https://github.com/1038lab/ComfyUI-WildPromptor): WildPromptor simplifies prompt creation, organization, and customization in ComfyUI, turning chaotic workflows into an efficient, intuitive process.
 - [**ComfyUI StoryCreater**](https://github.com/oztrkoguz/ComfyUI_StoryCreator): Nodes:story_sampler_simple, text2, kosmos2_sampler.
-- [**ComfyUI-PixydustQuantizer**](https://github.com/sousakujikken/ComfyUI-PixydustQuantizer): Pixydust Quantizer is a custom node extension for ComfyUI that allows for the simplified recreation of tile patterns used in 1990s 16-color PC graphics, offering advanced color quantization and palette optimization features.Additionally, it includes a CRT-like effect node that mimics the phosphor glow and slight color bleeding of old CRT displays, adding a nostalgic aesthetic.With version 2.0.0, it now supports batch image processing, enabling efficient handling of video frames and image sequences.
-- [**ComfyUI-HunyuanVideoImagesGuider**](https://github.com/benjiyaya/ComfyUI-HunyuanVideoImagesGuider): A specialized node for ComfyUI that enable advanced motion and animation capabilities for image as guider for video processing In Hunyuan Video.
 - [**ComfyUI-TTS**](https://github.com/daniel-lewis-ab/ComfyUI-TTS): Text To Speech (TTS) for ComfyUI
 - [**WebUI Monaco Prompt**](https://github.com/Taremin/webui-monaco-prompt): Make it possible to edit the prompt using the Monaco Editor, an editor implementation used in VSCode.
 - [**ComfyUI PiperTTS**](https://github.com/yuvraj108c/ComfyUI-PiperTTS): Convert Text-to-Speech inside ComfyUI using [a/Piper](https://github.com/rhasspy/piper)
 - [**ComfyUI-WanVideoKsampler**](https://github.com/ShmuelRonen/ComfyUI-WanVideoKsampler): An advanced custom node for ComfyUI that provides optimized access to Wan2.1, a state-of-the-art video foundation model suite.
 The WanVideoKsampler node features intelligent memory management to enable higher resolution outputs and longer video sequences, even on consumer-grade hardware.
 - [**Batch Rembg for ComfyUI**](https://github.com/Mamaaaamooooo/batchImg-rembg-ComfyUI-nodes): Remove background of plural images.
-- [**ComfyUI-WildPromptor**](https://github.com/1038lab/ComfyUI-WildPromptor): WildPromptor simplifies prompt creation, organization, and customization in ComfyUI, turning chaotic workflows into an efficient, intuitive process.
+- [**ComfyUI-MegaTTS**](https://github.com/1038lab/ComfyUI-MegaTTS): A ComfyUI custom node based on ByteDance MegaTTS3 MegaTTS3, enabling high-quality text-to-speech synthesis with voice cloning capabilities for both Chinese and English.
 - [**ComfyUI-GPT4V-Image-Captioner**](https://github.com/438443467/ComfyUI-GPT4V-Image-Captioner): Nodes:GPT4V-Image-Captioner
 - [**ComfyUI_ModelScopeT2V**](https://github.com/ExponentialML/ComfyUI_ModelScopeT2V): Allows native usage of ModelScope based Text To Video Models in ComfyUI
 - [**ComfyUI-Hunyuan3D-1-wrapper**](https://github.com/jtydhr88/ComfyUI-Hunyuan3D-1-wrapper): ComfyUI Hunyuan3D-1-wrapper is a custom node that allows you to run [a/Tencent/Hunyuan3D-1](https://github.com/Tencent/Hunyuan3D-1) in ComfyUI as a wrapper.